iconclass/server/src/help/basics.md

       25K landscapes in the non-temperate zone, exotic landscapes 25L cities represented allegorically or symbolically
       25M the Seven Wonders of the World
-From the letter(s) onward, all subsequent descents in the hierarchy take place by extending the notation to the right with more digits.
+From the letter(s) onward, subsequent descents in the hierarchy take place in principle by extending the notation to the right with more digits.
+The main exception to this rule - bracketed text - will be explained below.

-The following example shows the first subdivision of [25F animals](https://test.iconclass.org/en/25F):
+The following example shows the first subdivision of [25F animals](https://iconclass.org/25F):

       25F1 groups of animals
       25F2 mammals